IBM/MAX-Image-Caption-Generator-Web-App/README.md

 ##### Using the Quay Image

-You can also deploy the web app with the latest docker image available on DockerHub by running:
+You can also deploy the web app with the latest docker image available on Quay.io by running:

 ```
 docker run --net='container:max-image-caption-generator' -it quay.io/codait/max-image-caption-generator-web-app